Degree Seeking Students

 2. Pay the Permit to Stay request fee through the JCU online payment system.

 3. Register at the link provided on the Student Portal to start your Permit to Stay application.

 BRING YOUR PASSPORT!
 During your scheduled Immigration step at Orientation, the Immigration Services Office staff will accompany you to the local Post Office, where you will be issued your Permit to Stay receipt and fingerprinting appointment letter.

 The Permit to Stay receipt is the legal proof that you have applied for a Permit to Stay: it is crucial that you keep it in good conditions, and that you take note of the day of your appointment.

-The fingerprinting appointment is held at the Central Immigration Police Station (Questura Centrale) in via Teofilo Patini 1, and is usually scheduled after 3-4 weeks from the day you obtain your receipt at the Post Office.
-The fingerprinting is mandatory and cannot be rescheduled.
+The fingerprinting appointment is held at the Central Immigration Police Station (Questura Centrale) in via Teofilo Patini 1.
+The appointment is automatically scheduled at the time of the Post Office appointment.
+It is mandatory to attend and cannot be rescheduled.
 Missing the appointment will result in a €250 fee and will jeopardize your Permit to Stay application.